 There are plenty of songs about home that celebrate that safe, familiar place that makes us feel all warm and cozy inside.
 However, there are just as many great songs about going home (or ‘coming home’).

 So many in fact, that we thought it worthy of an entire article.
 Of course, the notion of going home is often symbolic.
 Going home is often about going back to your roots, or ‘finding yourself’ again.

-Towards the end of The Beatles’ incredible story, McCartney and Lennon seldom collaborated on songs like the early days.
+Towards the end of The Beatles’ incredible story, McCartney and Lennon seldom collaborated like in the early days.
 ‘Two of us’ was one of the exceptions where they did.
-In this sweet song, the pair sing and harmonize, reminiscing about “spending some else’s hard-earned pay” and celebrating finally going home – whether that’s physical home (to Liverpool), or a spiritual one.
+In this sweet nostalgic song, the pair sing and harmonize, reminiscing about “spending some else’s hard-earned pay” and celebrating finally going home – whether that’s a physical home (Liverpool), or a spiritual one.

 You can always count on Leonard Cohen for a unique perspective on things.
 Here, he sings from the point of view of his own muse who is critical of his intentions as a songwriter (“he wants to write a love song, an anthem of forgiving…but that isn’t what I need him, to complete”).